kkiarie/orchard-bot-site/data/nlu.md

 - What spcial platforms can the PA work with
 - can i connect my smart personal assistant with facebook

 ## intent:billing_integration
 - Can I integrate with M-PESA
 - I would like to integrate with Mobile Money
 - What mobile payment platforms are available
+- do you have integration with paypal

 ## intent:development_cycle
 - how long does it take to install a PA
 - How long does it take to set up the personal assistant
 - Setup cycle?
+- how long does it take to develop the smart assistant